lyokha/g3kb-switch/README.md

-In *Gnome 41* the switcher will only work with *G3kbSwitch Gnome Shell extension* because method *org.gnome.Shell.Eval* that was used in the original implementation of the switcher was disabled for security reasons.
+In *Gnome 41* the switcher will only work with *G3kbSwitch Gnome Shell extension* because method *org.gnome.Shell.Eval* that was used in the original implementation of the switcher is now disabled for security reasons.
 In this case, an additional option must be passed to *cmake*.

 ```ShellSession
 $ cmake -DCMAKE_BUILD_TYPE=Release -DG3KBSWITCH_WITH_GNOME_SHELL_EXTENSION=ON ..